 Where to grow snowdrops

 Snowdrops suit any garden style and are hardy and fuss-free plants.
-The only important condition is moist soil.
-Snowdrops do not like to dry out in the sun.
+Bear in mind that the only important condition is moist soil, because snowdrops don’t like to dry out in the sun.

 However, they also need good drainage.
-Loosen up heavy soils by adding a layer of grit to the bottom of the planting hole.
+Therefore, loosen up heavy soils by adding a layer of grit to the bottom of the planting hole.

 Plant them in a partially shaded spot in moist soil.
-Dig in plenty of organic matter like compost or leaf mould to enrich the soil.
+Dig in plenty of organic matter like peat-free or homemade compost or leaf mould to enrich the soil.

 How to plant snowdrops